Top 5 2nd Quarter Trades of Br - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Brown Miller Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Brandywine Oak Private Wealth LLC’s top five trades of the quarter.

-Brown Miller Wealth Management, LLC reduced their investment in ARCA:VTI by 2,349 shares.
-The trade had a 0.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $205.06.
+During the quarter, Brandywine Oak Private Wealth LLC bought 525,248 shares of ARCA:VTV for a total holding of 531,608.
+The trade had a 8.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $140.35.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.07 and a price-book ratio of 3.50.
+In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.97 and a price-book ratio of 2.62.

-Brown Miller Wealth Management, LLC reduced their investment in BATS:JPST by 10,429 shares.
-The trade had a 0.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.08.
+During the quarter, Brandywine Oak Private Wealth LLC bought 243,340 shares of ARCA:VUG for a total holding of 247,819.
+The trade had a 6.94% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $246.82.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.